fschueler/systemml/src/main/scala/org/apache/sysml/api/linalg/README.md

 val (w, h) = nmf.run()
 ```

 This will run the generated code on SystemML and return the requested values.
 Internally, the `SystemMLAlgorithm.run()` method uses SystemML's `MLContext`.
-The `parallelize` macro can automatically discover that we want `(W, H)` as our return value and makes sure that these are set in the `MLContext`.
+The `parallelize` macro can automatically discover that we want `(W, H)` as our return value and makes sure that these are set as outputs in the `MLContext`.

 ### Input and Output handling

+:x: Currently, input and output handling in the Spark REPL and Notebooks is not working without problems.
+We're working on fixing that!

 In the case of NMF we did not load data from any external data-source.
 In most scenarios, our data will come from some outside source.
 We provide several ways of passing this data to SystemML.
 The easiest way is to read data from a file using the builtin `read(...)` primitive that directly maps to SystemML's builtin `read`-primitive.